jiminhsieh/jekyll-clean-dark/_posts/2017-12-08-Emotional-Intelligence-From-Theory-to-Everyday-Practice.md

 > That red (High Energy and Low Pleasantness) is useful if you're dysregulated and nasty not useful **if you convert it (red) to passion now you have a difference**.

-There is the original quadrant:
+There is the original quadrant of mood meter:
 ![img](https://i.imgur.com/trAWNKY.jpg)